-To assess the resemblance of repeated imitations to the original seed sounds, we measured the ability of participants naïve to the design of the experiment to match imitations and their transcriptions back to their original sound source relative to other seed sounds from either the same category or from different categories (Fig. 4).
-We used match accuracies to answer two questions concerning the effect of iterated imitation on resemblance to the original seed sounds.
-First, we asked whether and for how many generations the imitations and their transcriptions could be matched back to the original sounds.
+To assess the resemblance of repeated imitations to the original seed sounds, we measured the ability of participants naïve to the design of the experiment to match imitations and their transcriptions back to their original sound source relative to other seed sounds from either the same category or from different categories (Fig. 3A).
+Using these match accuracies, we first asked whether and for how many generations the imitations and their transcriptions could be matched back to the original sounds.
 Second, we asked whether repeated imitation resulted in a uniform degradation of the signal in each imitation, or if repeated imitation resulted in some kinds of information degrading more rapidly than others.
-Specifically, we tested the hypothesis that if imitations were becoming more word-like, then they should also be interpreted more categorically, and thus we predicted that the imitations might lose individuating information that identifies the specific source of an imitation more rapidly than category information that identifies the general category of environmental sound being imitated.
+Specifically, we tested the hypothesis that if imitations were becoming more word-like, then they should also be interpreted more categorically, and thus we anticipated that imitations would lose information identifying the specific source of an imitation more rapidly than category information that identifies the category of environmental sound being imitated.

-Figure 4 Three types of matching questions used to assess the resemblance between the imitation (and transcriptions of imitations) and the original seed sounds.
-For each question, participants listened an imitation (dashed circles) or read a transcription of one, and had to guess which of 4 sound choices (solid circles) they thought the person was trying to indicate.
-True seed questions contained the specific sound that generated the imitation as one of the choices (the correct response).
-The remaining sound choices were sampled from different categories.
-Category match questions replaced the original seed sound with another sound from the same category.
-Specific match questions pitted the actual seed against the other seeds within the same category.

 Methods

 Matching imitations to seed sounds

 Participants (N=751) recruited from Amazon Mechanical Turk were paid to listen to imitations, one at a time, and for each one, choose one of four possible sounds they thought the person was trying to imitate.
-The task was unspeeded and no feedback was provided.
+The task was not speeded and no feedback was provided.
 Participants completed 10 questions at a time.

-All 365 imitations were tested in each of the three question types depicted in Fig. 4.
+All imitations were tested in each of the three question types depicted in Fig. 3A.
 These questions differed in the relationship between the imitation and the four seed sounds provided as the choices in the question.
 Question types (True seed, Category match, Specific match) were assigned between-subject.
-Participants in the True seed and Category match conditions were provided four seed sounds from different categories as choices in each question.
-Participants in the Specific match condition were provided four seed sounds from the same category.

 Matching transcriptions to seed sounds

-Participants (N=468) recruited from Amazon Mechanical Turk completed a modified version of the matching survey described above.
-Instead of listening to imitations, participants now read a word (a transcription of an imitation), which they were told was an invented word.
-They were instructed that the word was invented to describe one of the four presented sounds, and they had to guess which one.
+Participants (N=461) recruited from Amazon Mechanical Turk completed a modified version of the matching survey described above.
+Instead of listening to imitations, participants now read a word (a transcription of an imitation), which they were told was invented to describe one of the four presented sounds.
+Of the unique transcriptions that were generated for each sound (imitations and seed sounds), only the top four most frequent transcriptions were used in the matching experiment.
 The distractors for all questions were between-category, i.e. true seed and category match.
 Specific match questions were omitted.

-Of the unique transcriptions that were generated for each sound (imitations and seed sounds), only the top four most frequent transcriptions were used in the matching experiment.
-Participants who failed a catch trial (N=6) were excluded, leaving 461 participants in the final sample.

 Results